Your hormones can affect just about everything in your body – your weight, fertility, skin, and even your risk for developing certain conditions.

 The study found that women who started using oral contraceptives during puberty displayed a blunted stress response and changes in brain activities during these exercises.
 These women also showed structural changes in the brain regions that regulate emotion and memory.6

 It’s unclear whether the observed differences are due to the women’s longer duration of oral contraceptive use or due to their age when they began using them.
 But these findings could help shed light on why some women develop mood disorders following oral contraceptive use.

 My Recommendations to Help Balance Your Mood

 As helpful as hormone replacement therapy can be, it takes more than hormones to fix hormone imbalance.
+There is more to the relationship between hormones and mood issues, like estrogen and depression.
 To achieve true hormone balance, you need to focus on your lifestyle and nutrition.
 Here are some of my top recommendations.

 Look Into Your Hormone and Nutrient Levels

 If you and your doctor suspect a hormonal imbalance as the root cause of your mood issues, I recommend getting a full panel of hormone tests.
+Could there be a link for estrogen and depression for you?
 I also encourage my patients to check for nutrient deficiencies.

 When looking to balance your hormone levels, don’t ignore testosterone.
 Many people think of testosterone as the “male hormone,” but it plays a major role in women as well.